 Is there more than one scheme?

 There is only one Cycle to Work tax exemption scheme – but there are a number of scheme operators that can help in the implementation and administration of the scheme on behalf of employers and employees.
-We work with most of the Cycle to Work scheme operators, including Cyclescheme, who are by far the biggest, Cycle Plus, OnYourBike, Salary Exchange etc.
+We work with most of the Cycle to Work scheme operators, including Cyclescheme (who are the biggest operator), the Green Commute Initiative (who are probably the easiest/fastest to deal with, and who have no upper price limit), Cycle Plus, OnYourBike, Salary Exchange etc.

-Each Cycle to Work scheme operator will have slightly different procedures and guidelines, but all will conform the UK Government tax exemption regulations, and all will deliver significant savings (of up to 42%) on the purchase price of new bikes.
-Please note that the scheme only applies to brand new bikes.
+Each Cycle to Work scheme operator will have slightly different procedures and guidelines, but all will conform the UK Government tax exemption regulations, and all will deliver significant savings (of up to 42%) on the purchase price of new bikes and e-bikes.
+Please note that the scheme only applies to brand new items.

-The tax break applies to purchase values of up to £1000, but with Cyclescheme you are free, as long as your employer does not object, to add your own top-up payment in order to purchase a bike over the £1000 limit.
+The tax break applies to purchase values of up to £1000, except for the Green Commute Initiative who have no upper limit, and with Cyclescheme you are free (as long as your employer does not object) to add your own top-up payment in order to purchase a bike over the £1000 limit.
 The tax savings will only apply to the first £1000, but this still a significant saving for many buyers.
 Top up payments cannot be made using 0% Finance, as it is not possible to have two finance agreements on one item.